 Amateur radio officially began for me at age 15 in December 1967 when the FCC issued my Novice call, WN9WNQ.
-Novices could only operate CW on 80, 40 and 15 meters with no more than 75 watts and crystal controlled transmitters back then.
-Six months later I upgraded to General at the Chicago FCC office and became WA9WNQ.
+Novices could only operate CW on 80, 40 and 15 meters with no more than 75 watts input power and crystal controlled transmitters back then.
+Six months later I upgraded to General at the downtown Chicago FCC office and my call became WA9WNQ.
 Finally in the fall of 1981, I upgraded to Extra and was issued KK9H.
 I still operate mostly CW and love to chase DX, but I also enjoy Phone, RTTY and PSK31.
-Field Day is one of my favorite ham radio events and in late July you will find me operating from Washington Island, WI.
-I am an active member of the North Shore Radio Club and the Northern Illinois DX Assn.
-I also belong to QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and the ARRL.
-I currently have 328 DXCC countries confirmed along with 5BDXCC plus 30, 17 and 12 meters, WAZ and VUCC on 6 meters.
+Field Day is one of my all time favorite ham radio activities and in late July you will find me operating from Washington Island, WI.
+I am an active board member of both the North Shore Radio Club and the Northern Illinois DX Assn. which also includes the W9DXCC convention.
+I belong to the ARRL, QCWA #30253, GERITOL #2208, CWops #480, 10-10 #14855 and SKCC #17755.
+I currently have 328 DXCC entities confirmed along with 5BDXCC plus 30, 17 and 12 meters, DXCC on CW, Phone and RTTY, WAZ and VUCC on 6M.

 Last modified: 2014-04-10 13:36:35, 3458 bytes

 You must be logged in to file a report on this page